catherinepope/papermod/content/posts/recording-and-transcribing-with-macwhisper.md

 [MacWhisper](https://goodsnooze.gumroad.com/l/macwhisper) currently costs $59 for personal use.
 This is a one-off payment, and you'll also receive updates.
 I think this is great value, given the quality and flexibility of the tool.
 Developer Jordi Bruin updates it regularly and quickly fixes any problems.
 This cost compares favourably with AudioPen, which is $99 a year.
 As MacWhisper runs locally, it's also faster than AudioPen, and will handle much larger files.
 The limit in AudioPen is 15 minutes, whereas MacWhisper happily transcribes a one-hour recording.
 But, as I mentioned earlier, AudioPen scores much higher on accuracy.
 Although I don't use MacWhisper for everything, it's an important part of my workflow.

 [^1]: I'm not affiliated in any way with MacWhisper, I'm just an enthusiastic user.
 [^2]: Although MacWhisper is much safer than other tools, you still need to check that it conforms to any data processing regulations at your institution.
-And, of course, you need to be careful about where you *store* the transcript.
+And you still need to be careful about where you *store* the transcript.